radish-es/casebook-property/content/casebook/governance/belfast.md

 issue: Whether this constituted a taking for which OD Cars is owed compensation.
 held: Failing to grant a permit because of reasonable statutory restrictions does not amount to a taking of property.
 The zoning bylaw here was reasonable, so no compensation was owed.
 public: true
-tags:
+doctrines:
-  - defacto-expropriation
+  - police-power
-published: false
+published: true
+bookHidden: true
 ---

 ### Viscount Simonds --